 - (1) After attending Guidance, each student should consult their academic advisors and formulate a plan of which courses they are going to take and how many credits they will earn for each.
 For each academic year of study, prepare a "Study Plan", get their academic advisor's signature/seal of approval, and submit it to the Academic Affairs Group by April 30th (October 31st for October enrollment). - (2) The first class for each course is held within a week of the starting date for classes each semester.
-Class locations are posted on the first floor of Faculty of Horticulture's C Building, so please follow the information contained therein.
+Please refer to the Study Guideline and Syllabus for the location of the class.
 Please attend the first class before deciding whether you will take that course.
-Schedules, etc. for intensive courses are announced by posting notices. - (3) Online Course Registration (available at the Japanese website)
+Schedules, etc. for intensive courses are announced by posting notices - (3) Online Course Registration (available at the Japanese website)